 Some of the types of jobs include:

 According to the Bureau of Labor Statistics (BLS) a good portion (23.6%) of U.S. employment in the oil industry is in Harris County, Texas (Houston) home to 14,881 industry jobs.
-Other hot spots are Lafayette Parish, Louisiana, which accounted for 2,014 jobs, mostly in drilling and surprisingly, North Dakota.
+Other hot spots are Lafayette Parish, Louisiana, which accounted for 2,014 jobs, mostly in drilling, and surprisingly, North Dakota.

-Some of the top employers in this industry include Chevron, ExxonMobil, Hess, Apache, ConocoPhillips, Occidental Petroleum and Anadarko Petroleum, in the United States.
+Some of the top employers in this industry include Chevron, ExxonMobil, Hess, Apache, ConocoPhillips, Occidental Petroleum, and Anadarko Petroleum, in the United States.
 Big national companies include Abu Dhabi National Oil Company, BP, BHP Billiton, Shell, Total, Petro Canada and CNOOC, among others worldwide.
 Offshore drilling is a hot topic and jobs in gulf coast regions – and possibly off the coasts of Alaska, could increase depending on future government regulations in relation to offshore drilling.
-Other top oil producing countries are Canada and China, as well as the Middle Eastern countries listed above.
+Other top oil-producing countries are Canada and China, as well as the Middle Eastern countries listed above.

 Safety first in this industry.
 Oil industry employers must pass rigorous operational and safety training.
-As the BP oil spill showed, a few mistakes can lead to serious environmental damages, lost jobs, loss of life and large fines.
+As the BP oil spill showed, a few mistakes can lead to serious environmental damages, lost jobs, loss of life, and large fines.
 So, while a Bachelor’s Degree or formal college or university education can always help one’s career goals, industry workers will likely go through extensive training from the company that hires them.
-Those with industry experience and a background in the sector they are applying for while have the best chance of career advancement.
+Those with industry experience and a background in the sector they are applying for while having the best chance of career advancement.

 According to one industry salary survey, salaries for those that worked in drilling ranged from just under $45,000 to an average of about $129,000.
-The highest paid workers in the drilling sector were paid almost $197,000.
+The highest-paid workers in the drilling sector were paid almost $197,000.
 Those in production made about $96,000 and those in oilfield services average about $48,000 to over $87,000.
 Other jobs such as a safety officer paid $67,000-$74,000, an offshore worker paid $52,000-$59,000 and a pipe inspector worker averaged about $94,000-$102,000.